-To investigate the influence of Re, a series of simulations with different kinematic viscosity ν were performed.
-The fluid kinematic viscosity ν ranged from 1 to 22 (cm^2/s) .
+To investigate the influence of Re, a series of simulations with different kinematic viscosity ν was performed.
+The fluid kinematic viscosity ν ranged from 1 to 22 cm2 s-1.
 The corresponding Re ranged from 30 to 800.
-The other parameters used in this series of simulations were as follows: L=3.3 cm, $V_0=200$ cm/s, $K_b=2.8$ erg · cm.
-The values of dimensionless parameters were: $\hat{K}b=6.5\times10^{-3}$, $\hat{L}=0.37$, Fr=12.37, $\hat{K}s=6.1\times10^4$.
-Four typical simulation results are shown in Fig. 2.
-In this figure, the top panel plots the instantaneous positions of fluid markers2 (used to visualize the fluid motion) at time T=24 (dimensionless), and the lower panel plots the corresponding vorticity contours (for visualization of the vortical field) at the same time instant.
+The other parameters used in this series of simulations were as follows: L = 3.3 cm, $V_0 = 200$ cm s-1, $K_b = 2.8$ erg cm.
+The values of dimensionless parameters were: $\hat{K}b = 6.5 \times 10^{-3}$, $\hat{L} = 0.37$, Fr = 12.37, $\hat{K}s = 6.1 \times 10^4$.
+Four typical simulation results are shown in figure 2.
+In this figure, the top panels plot the instantaneous positions of fluid markers (used to visualize the fluid motion) at time T = 24 (dimensionless).
+The markers were released on the inlet boundary periodically.
+They were massless and moved with the fluid.
+Their velocity was interpolated from that of the fluid exactly as the fibre velocity was computed.
+The lower panels plot the corresponding vorticity contours (for visualization of the vortical field) at the same time instant.
 These four typical simulations show the influence of the Reynolds number on vortex shedding.
-Vortex shedding is not observed when the Reynolds number Re < 155.
-When the Reynolds number is around 165, vortex shedding starts to show.
+Vortex shedding is not observed when the Reynolds number $Re \leq 155$.
+When the Reynolds number is around 165, vortex shedding starts to appear.
 With the increase of Re the vortex shedding becomes more apparent and intensive.
-The wake zone behind the fiber widens.
+The wake zone behind the fibre widens.
 The vortices shed become nearly perpendicular to the mainstream flow from being nearly aligned with the flow.
 (A shed vortex can be roughly approximated as an ellipse.
 The ellipse's long axis is used to determine whether the vortex is perpendicular to or aligned with the mainstream direction.)

+FIGURE 2.
+Visualization of the flow and vortical field at four different Reynolds numbers at dimensionless time 24.
+The upper panels are the instantaneous positions of fluid markers at four different instants and the lower panels are the vorticity contours at corresponding time.
+The Reynolds number is (a) 82.5, (b) 165, (c) 330, (d) 660.

-Fig. 3 demonstrates the influence of Re on the motion of the fiber and the drag-coefficient C_d for the above four typical simulations.
-The upper panel plots C_d versus time; the lower panel plots the fiber position and shape for the corresponding case.
+Figure 3 demonstrates the influence of Re on the motion of the fibre and the drag coefficient C_d for the above four typical simulations.
+The upper panels plot C_d versus time; the lower panels plot the fibre position and shape for the corresponding case.
 Dotted lines are used for $t \leq T{qs}$ and solid lines for $t \geq T{qs}$.
 The thickness of the solid dark line indicates the range of oscillation.
-The fiber vibrates within this range after T{qs} .
-From Fig. 3 we can see that with the increase of Reynolds number, the opening of the parabola (fiber positions) widens and the fiber oscillation range increases (the dark line thickens).
-However, the drag-coefficient of the fiber seems to be quite insensitive to the Reynolds number within the range 200 - 800.
-The drag-coefficient-versus-time curves $(C_d - t \text{ curves})$ look quite similar to each other (notice the curve for Re = 82.5 is slightly above the other three).
-One may expect the $C_d - t$ curve would become more oscillatory with the increase of Reynolds number as a consequence of intensified fiber vibration (probably induced by enhanced vortex shedding).
-But according to our simulations, this is not the case.
-The drag-coefficient C_d versus Re is given in Fig. 4 for Reynolds number in [30, 800].
-It is seen that C_d is roughly a constant for Re between 200 and 800, but when Re gets smaller than approximately 200, the drag-coefficient begins to increase, first slightly and then rapidly.
-It seems that the increase of shape drag is well offset by the decrease of friction drag as Re increases in the range (200, 800).
-When Re gets sufficiently small, the increase of friction drag comes to dominate and thus causes a significant increase in the drag-coefficient.
+The fibre vibrates within this range after T{qs} .
+From figure 3 we can see that with the increase of Reynolds number,